saschaleib/dokuwiki-template-ad-hominem/README.md

   * Improvements to the default functionality, e.g. a resizeable internal link selection widget, etc.
   * Configuration to override the "home"-link (see below)
   * Integrated "Cookies" banner functionality
+  * Integrated languages menu (works with the Translate plugin)
   * Compatible with PHP8+ as well as DokuWiki “[Kaos](https://www.dokuwiki.org/changes#release_2024-02-06_kaos)”.
   * Support for global RTL (right-to-left) site direction.

 ## Localizations